 Executive Director, Center for Personalized Medicine

-Dr. Carl D. Morrison joined the faculty of Roswell Park Cancer Institute in January 2007, and is currently Executive Director of the Center for Personalized Medicine, Director of the Pathology Network Shared Resource (PNSR) Director Molecular Pathology, Associate Professor of Pathology, and program member in Cancer Genetics.
+Dr. Carl D. Morrison joined the faculty of Roswell Park Comprehensive Cancer Center in January 2007, and is currently Executive Director of the Center for Personalized Medicine, Director of the Pathology Network Shared Resource (PNSR) Director Molecular Pathology, Associate Professor of Pathology, and program member in Cancer Genetics.
 Prior to coming to RPCI, Dr, Morrison spent five years at faculty at The Ohio State University Medical Center after completing his residency there in Anatomic Pathology.
 Dr. Morrison is a board-certified pathologist with a Certificate of Qualification in Oncology in NYS who has an interest in both clinical and research areas.

 As Executive Director of the Center for Personalized Medicine, Dr. Morrison provides vision and integration with other resources at RPCI.
 Dr. Morrison continues to lead the Pathology Resource Network (PRN) at RPCI.
 The overall goal of the PRN is to facilitate access to human biospecimens for IRB-approved investigators with an emphasis on translational efforts.
 The services offered are quite diverse and serve a unique link between the research and clinical arena.
 Dr. Morrison started and previously directed the Clinical Data Network (CDN) at RPCI.
 The CDN is the organization of clinical data for research purposes utilizing a federated database approach.
 The primary goal of the CDN is the promotion of translational research at RPCI in a non-human subject research setting.

 Director, Genomics Technology Laboratory